ncatlab/nlab-content/pages/8/4/3/0/348/content.md

 =--

-**Remark.** Sometimes the condition of a sieve being closed under the operation of precomposing with an arbitrary morphism $g: e \to d$ is called a "saturation condition".
+Sometimes the condition of a sieve being closed under the operation of precomposing with an arbitrary morphism $g: e \to d$ is called a "saturation condition".
 Given any collection of morphisms targeted at $c$, one can always close it up or saturate it, to obtain a sieve on $c$.

+# Relation to subfunctors #

 There is a canonical way to create subfunctors from sieves and sieves from subfunctors.